AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 - **Asterisk (*)** in window title means unsaved changes
 - **"(unmapped)"** in controls list means no action assigned
 - **Status bar** shows what's happening

 ---

+## Checking for Updates

+To check if a new version of TourBox Elite is available:

+1. Open the GUI: `tourbox-gui`
+2. Click **Help → Check for Updates**
+3. The GUI will check GitHub for the latest version
+4. If an update is available, follow the instructions in the dialog

+**What happens:**
+- The GUI fetches version information from GitHub
+- Compares it with your installed version
+- Shows a dialog with the result

+**If an update is available:**
+- The dialog shows update instructions with the correct path to your installation
+- Click "View on GitHub" to see the release notes
+- Run the commands shown to update

+**Note:** This requires an internet connection.
+The check only reads version information from GitHub and does not send any data.

+---